-WHEREFORE, for the foregoing reasons, the New York Independent System Operator,
+WHEREFORE, for the foregoing reasons, the New York Independent System Operator, and (iii) coordinate with the NYPSC in order to avoid the possibility of inconsistent federal and state rulings.

-Inc. respectfully requests that the Commission: (i) accept its motion to intervene; (ii) accept the rulings.
+Inc. respectfully requests that the Commission: (i) accept its motion to intervene; (ii) accept the

-NYSRC's proposed revision to the NYCA IRM with an effective date of February 10, 2012; and
+NYSRC's proposed revision to the NYCA IRM with an effective date of February 15, 2013;